atgreen/daily-price-depot/README.md

 ### Fiat Currency Exchange Rates

-Pineapple Future currently contains currency exchange data for 155 currencies.
+Pineapple Future contains currency exchange data for 155 currencies.
 Look for these under `data/fiat`.
 All exchange rates are relative to USD.
 For the purpose of financial planning, we assume that all rates are transitive, meaning that if you are working in currency